 Specialty care is care you receive from providers other than a primary care physician.
 When your primary care physician believes you may need specialty care, he or she will request authorization from us.
 If specialty care is necessary, we will authorize a referral to a particular specialist for an initial consultation and/or for a certain number of visits.
 If we authorize a referral, you may seek that care from the specialist to whom you were referred.
 Unless we have authorized additional visits without the need to obtain another referral you must return to your primary care physician after the consultation.
 Do not go to a specialist for return visits unless we have given you an authorized referral for visits beyond the initial consultation.
-You may see the following Medical Group providers without first obtaining authorization: obstetrical and gynecologists, optometrists, or mental health and substance abuse services from Medical Group mental health or substance abuse providers without a primary care referral by directly calling our Behavioral Health Access Unit at 1-866-530-8778 to arrange for services.
+You may see the following Medical Group providers without first obtaining authorization: obstetrical and gynecologists, optometrists, or mental health and substance misuse.
+You may obtain mental health and substance misuse services from Medical Group mental health or substance misuse disorder treatment providers without a primary care referral by directly calling our Behavioral Health Access Unit at 866-530-8778 to arrange for services.